K51NC/python_projects/011_SNAKE/README.md

 * Didn't know about slicing.
 I could've used that to make my code cleaner in a few places.
 Noted for future use in projects for practice.

+### 3-21-2024

+* Added a file to store the high score.
+It's a simple text file this time because that was the "challenge" of the project.
+I did a json file in one of the earlier projects so this was pretty simple in comparison.

+* Also added 3 lives to the game since I didn't really make the entire program easy to add to.
+This is the easiest way I could think of to get the program to end without ending after the first loss.
+In short, I would have to recode quite a bit to add a simple file to store the high score.
+Not worth it at the moment.

 ### **Flow Chart**

 ![Flow Chart for Snake Game](flowchart.png)